 After four years of overcoming immense challenges, the Lichters and the team of volunteers they assembled had persevered and opened Mason Classical Academy (MCA), a publicly funded privately governed charter school.
 It was named after Mrs. Lichter's late father, Donald W. Mason.
 MCA is a 501(c)3 non-profit corporation.
 No governing board member, spouse or family member receives any compensation, directly or indirectly.

 The first two years of school were difficult.
-Although the school received an 'A' rating from the State of Florida those first two years (and every year since) and the students were receiving a world-class Classical Liberal Arts education, governing and operating a school was entirely new for everyone involved.
+Although the school received an 'A' rating from the State of Florida those first two years (and every year since) and the students were receiving a world-class Classical Liberal Arts education.
+Governing and operating a school was entirely new for everyone involved.
 Despite the school's challenges, MCA has risen to the top spot in Collier County.
 But those early challenges were almost entirely from within as the governing board and administration developed systems, policies and procedures.
 Today, MCA is the highest-performing public school in the county, where there are more than 50 schools.
-The school is also ranked in the top 2% and 42nd out of 3,321 schools in Florida.
+The school is also ranked in the top 1% of 3,321 schools in Florida.
 The school's extraordinary profile can be seen here.

 As a public charter school, MCA is sponsored by the local school district, Collier County Public Schools (CCPS).
 The sponsor is charged with charter school oversight (i.e. compliance with the charter contract, statute and financial reporting).
 Parent grievances, human resources, curriculum, class schedules, facilities - basically everything a multi-million-dollar business with 50 or more employees must deal with - are all managed by the charter school administration.